Stockport Central Library: History

 Stockport Central Library was built in 1913 with the assistance of Andrew Carnegie (1835–1919), an industrialist turned philanthropist.
 Carnegie was born in Scotland and emigrated to America with his family in 1848.
 His father was a weaver and his mother was a shoemaker's daughter.
-He worked in a cotton mill as a pirner (U.S. Bobbin boy) then as an engine tenter, a telegraph messenger and operator.
+He worked in a cotton mill as a pirner (US: bobbin boy) then as an engine tenter, a telegraph messenger and operator.
 He also worked as a telegraph operator on the American railways and foreseeing future demand for iron and steel, he founded his own company in 1873, concentrating on steel.
 His companies prospered despite a depression and in 1901 were consolidated, and sold forming the United States Steel Corporation.
 With a personal fortune of $480 million, he endowed 2,509 libraries worldwide and 660 libraries in Britain.

 Initially, Carnegie offered Stockport Corporation £10,000 for the erection of a free central library.
 The design was put out to competition and Bradshaw & Gass submitted a design costing £14,000.
 The Carnegie assessor, Percy S Worthington, awarded the 'premium' to them in October 1910.
 This was over budget, and Carnegie increased his offer to £15,000 on condition that the Corporation provided a further £2,000 to build a branch library in another part of the town.

 Tenders were sought in September 1911, the full design drawings were supplied in 1913, and the building was completed in 1914.
 The final statement of accounts show it cost £15,000.10.6d.